 We’ve now offered Covid vaccine appointments to all patients aged 75 years and over, and all shielding (priority group 4) patients.
 These are the only groups we’re vaccinating at Riverside.
 Shielders should have already received their letter from the Government or already have been defined as a shielder by their GP.

 There are around 50 people aged over 75 years or listed on our database as priority group 4 shielders who we haven’t been able to contact.
-Letters will be sent to these people this week (w/c 22 February) with details about what to do next.
-Please wait for it to arrive.
+Letters have been sent to this group of people, with details about what to do next.

-We’ll publish some advice for people in priority group 6 here shortly, but please be aware that NHS Lothian will be offering the vaccine to this group, not ourselves.
+People in priority group 6: please be aware that NHS Lothian will be offering the vaccine to you, not ourselves.

 All other groups should check the NHS Inform website or call the national Covid-19 vaccination helpline on 0800 030 8013 for details about when they will be offered the vaccine and all other general queries, including about your specific medical history and whether you can have the vaccine.

 Local health board teams will continue to vaccinate housebound registered patients, when it’s their priority group’s turn.
 Read the priority group list here on the gov.uk website.
 Please wait to be contacted by the housebound team direct.